Perturbation Theory and the Quantum Rabi-model: Introduction

+In a sense, our result may be thought of as a complement of Rudnick's result \cite{Ru}.
+For generalizations of the Braak Conjecture to asymmetric Quantum Rabi Models, see the recent paper by Braak, Nguyen, Reyes-Bustos and Wakayama \cite{BNRW}.

-In the second part of the paper we describe in the first place some possible generalizations of the QRM to higher dimensions for an interaction with atoms having several energy levels, where the space dimension $n$ is related with the number $N$ of atomic levels by the equation $n=N-1.$ In order to approach the problem of the asymptotics of the Weyl spectral counting function, which is related to the non-diagonalizability in the symbol class of the first order part of the system, we use a perturbation method that brings the perturbed symbol into the SMGES class, for which we may exploit a pseudodifferential diagonalization of the system and the results of \cite{MaPa}.
+In the second part of the paper we describe in the first place some possible generalizations of the QRM to higher dimensions for an interaction with atoms having several energy levels, where the space dimension $n$ is related to the number $N$ of atomic levels by the equation $n=N-1.$ In order to approach the study of the asymptotics of the Weyl spectral counting function, we have to cope with the problem of the non-diagonalizability in the symbol class of the first order part of the system.
+We then use a perturbation method that brings the perturbed symbol into the SMGES class, for which we may exploit a pseudodifferential diagonalization of the system and the results of \cite{MaPa}.
 Variational considerations then allow us to give a two-term asymptotics of the Weyl function.
 The result \textit{is not known in the higher dimensional and energy level number case}.

 We end this introduction by giving the plan of the paper.